cyclops1982/RAK11310_RAK1904/README.md

 The RP2040 does not support deep sleep, so the delay() in the loop is currently the best we can do.

 I'm unable to use `Serial.print` in the interrupt function.
 Don't know why :)

+## Submodule

+There's a submodule used for the library, as i couldnt' get it to compile and wasn't interested in SPI stuff.